 - Linear regression

-- Classification methods, including logistic regression, k-nearest neighbors, decision trees, and support vector machines
+- Classification methods, including logistic regression, k-nearest neighbors, decision trees, support vector machines, and neural networks

 - Data visualization